arturhoo/Como-nos-Sentimos/readme.md

 The Processing code is located on the `processing` folder, and should run on major operating systems.
 To download the Processing Sandbox please go to http://www.processing.org .

-The visualization gets its data from a MySQL database.
-More information on that is yet to come.
-Therefore, you need to download the SQLibrary by Florian Jenett at [this link][sqlibrary] and follow the instructions on the same website.
+You need to download the SQLibrary by Florian Jenett at [this link][sqlibrary] and follow the instructions on the same website.

 You need to configure the file `mysql_settings.txt.template` to match your database's configuration.
 Then simply rename the file:

-    $ mv mysql_settings.txt.template mysql_settings.txt
+    $ cp mysql_settings.txt.template mysql_settings.txt

 [youtubelink]:http://www.youtube.com/watch?v=aKFtpb5e0ks